Get ready to treat yourself with a delicious Easter classic: homemade Hot Cross Buns.

 - ¼ cup water*

-- Place milk in a small saucepan and heat over medium heat just until bubbles begin to form at the edges (the temperature should reach about 181°F.) Do not boil.
+- In a small saucepan, heat milk over medium heat just until bubbles begin to form at the edges (the temperature should reach about 181°F.) Do not boil.

 - Pour the milk into a bowl of a stand mixer (or a large bowl) and add ½ cup sugar and salt.
 Whisk to combine.
 Add butter and stir until the butter is melted.
 Let the mixture cool to 110°F (or lukewarm).

 - Meanwhile, combine yeast, ½ cup warm water (110°F), and 1 teaspoon sugar in a bowl.
 Let sit 10 minutes or until foamy.